Fate/Strange Fake: Main characters

 The Watcher-class Servant summoned by Sigma in the True Holy Grail War of Fate/strange Fake.
-Watcher's True Name is unknown, censored as "○○○·○○○○, also known as ○○○○○○○".
-Although described as a Heroic Spirit, she is said to be an abnormal phenomenon that would be hard to call a hero, god, or demon.
-Upon her summoning, Enkidu senses an "abnormality" with his Presence Detection skill and wonders if he has "angered them a little," but does not believe it has anything to do with a Heroic Spirit being summoned.
-The purpose of Watcher is not to act as Servant replacing one of the other classes.
-She is a "lookout" observing the Holy Grail War, and said to be an obstacle for Sigma to overcome so he can become "Lancer while living."
-She will give him "unreasonable" trials to overcome so that he can "become somebody."
+Watcher's True Name is unknown, censored as "○○○-○○○○, also known as ○○○○○○○".
+Despite being described as a Heroic Spirit, she is said to be an abnormal phenomenon that would be hard to call a hero, god, or demon.

+The Watcher also possesses Shadows, which appears as manifestations only Sigma can see and hear using the guise of seven heroic spirits, which includes: